Shruthi-S1302/Ether-1/readme.md

 that are stored and retreived, in this page.
 Now, in the right panel, click new.
 Name your new database, 'ether'.
 Please don't change the name, it is important.
 Now, go to the import tab, and click import file.
-Now, from the folder that we extracted (not necessarily the one we pasted in htdocs), select carbnb.sql (which is the database query dump file) and click OK.
+Now, from the folder that we extracted (not necessarily the one we pasted in htdocs), select ether.sql (which is the database query dump file) and click OK.

 Your database is setup.
 Your front-end is setup.
 You're all set!